arulkolla/naclo-guide/README.md

 ## Contributing information

 We're so excited that you're interested in contributing to the NACLO Guide!
-Here are the steps to make a pull request:
+All pages have an "Edit on GitHub" button you can use to edit the raw Markdown file directly, from which Github will give you instructions to complete your pull request.

+Alternatively, if you want to do it the old-fashioned way or are working on a larger section, you can make a pull request from a local clone:

 1. Fork the repository: Visit the [NACLO Guide repository](https://github.com/arulkolla/naclo-guide) and click on the "Fork" button in the top right corner.
 This will create a copy of the repository in your GitHub account.
 2. Clone the repository: Go to your forked repository and click on the "Clone or download" button.
 Copy the HTTPS link and use the command `git clone <HTTPS link>` in your terminal to clone the repository to your local machine.